Rakshit412005/AI-Interviewer/README.md

-# Due to Render's free instance this application services are currently facing very serious issues, Trying to fix it ASAP also the code in the github is complete.
+# Due to Render's free instance this application's services are currently facing very serious irregularity issues, Trying to fix it ASAP also the code in the github is complete.

 ````md
 # AI Interviewer